 - Session Replay: this is one of the tools that can be combined with a heat map for more detailed data.
 You can start your customers’ journey on your website and see everything through their eyes.
 This journey will reveal each and every pain point that your customers experience.
 Also, it gives you a top-down vision of your website.

-- Analysis: here is the place that you will combine all of your data and make a decision.
-With WatchThemLive analysis services, you are capable of managing every aspect of your website and see if something is working properly or not.
+- Analysis: here is the place where you will combine all of your data and make a decision.
+With WatchThemLive analysis services, you are capable of managing every aspect of your website and seeing if something is working properly or not.